-The Clinical Compliance Coordinator, along with the Complio medical records system will send notifications to students regarding the scheduling of annual OSHA training and PPD tests as well as periodic CPR training classes.
-After every health compliance requirement is met, each student must upload their updated health history and immunization records to Complio.
-The Clinical Compliance Coordinator will review compliance of all students throughout each academic year and will notify all non-compliant students regarding the need to update their records.
+The DPT Clinical Compliance Coordinator, along with the Complio medical records system will send notifications to students regarding annual requirements such as OSHA training and TB tests, as well as bi-annual CPR training classes.
+As each health compliance requirement is met, each student must upload their updated health history and immunization records to Complio.
+The Clinical Compliance Coordinator provides review of compliance for all students throughout each academic year and will notify all non-compliant students regarding the need to update their records.

-Students who do not follow compliance procedures risk their ability to participate in integrated and full-time clinical experiences.
+NOTE: Students who do not follow compliance procedures risk their ability to participate in integrated and full-time clinical experiences.